This post was updated on October 7th, 2019

 From a PCOS diet perspective fructose is by far the worse of these two simple sugars with clear scientific evidence linking this compound to increased body fat, reduced egg development and quality, facial and body hair, adult acne, anxiety, depression, and much more (Johnson et al. 20171; Carvallo et al. 20172; Lustig 20133; Elliott et al. 20024).

-Despite the clear indictment against fructose, many people still mistakenly recommend “natural” sugars like honey, maple syrup, and coconut sugar as a healthier alternative.
+Despite the clear indictment against fructose, many people still mistakenly recommend “natural” sugars like maple syrup, molasses, and coconut sugar as a healthy alternative.
 The truth is that all of these products contain approximately 50% fructose, and don’t even get me started on agave nectar which weighs in at over 80%+ fructose!

 I see the confusion surrounding sugars a lot during my 30 Day PCOS Diet Challenge and I think this largely stems from a misunderstanding about how best to use the glycemic index.